 September 4, 1939: Here’s another notice that Judy and Mickey Rooney would co-star in a film version of the Broadway hit “Good News” which had previously been filmed in 1930.
 Producer Arthur Freed had wanted to make a film version of the show for quite some time.
 He was finally able to produce it in 1947 starring June Allyson and Peter Lawford.

 September 4, 1940: More filming of scenes for Little Nellie Kelly on MGM’s Backlot #2, on the “Exterior Brownstone Front” set which was part of the “New York Streets” section.
 Time called: 9 a.m.; dismissed: 6:05 p.m.

 September 4, 1943: Judy and a host of other stars embarked on a multi-week, multi-city tour around the country, selling War Bonds, which started in Washington, DC.
 They were called the Hollywood Bond Cavalcade.
 The tour lasted through mid-October, at which time Judy went back to MGM to being early work on Meet Me In St. Louis.

-This photo was taken on this day as the stars left Los Angeles for Washington.
-In the photo: Judy Garland, Fred Astaire, Greer Garson, Dick Powell, Betty Hutton, Mickey Rooney, Kay Kyser, and Lucille Ball.
+These photos were taken on this day as the stars left Los Angeles for Washington.
+In the photos: Judy Garland, Fred Astaire, Greer Garson, Dick Powell, Betty Hutton, Mickey Rooney, Kay Kyser, and Lucille Ball.

 Meanwhile, Judy’s star turn in Presenting Lily Mars was also keeping her name in the papers.